Posted on August 04th, 2020

 The cancer-causing potential of PCE has been established through numerous epidemiological studies and conclusive evidence that have contributed to PCE's designation as a "probable human carcinogen" by the International Agency for Cancer Research (IARC) and "likely to be carcinogenic in humans" by the U.S. Environmental Protection Agency (EPA).

-A combination of environmental and genetic factors can increase the risk of certain congenital disorders, which can be defined as structural or functional anomalies that occur during intrauterine life.
+A combination of environmental and genetic factors can increase the risk of certain congenital disorders, which can be defined as structural or functional anomalies during intrauterine life.
 Their impact on a child's health and development can vary from mild to severe.
-Some congenital disorders may be clinically obvious at birth, while others may only be detected later in life.
-For example, a neural tube defect is a congenital defect that is obvious at birth while a heart defect, which is also present at birth, can go undiagnosed until patients are in their 20s or 30s.
+In addition, some congenital disorders may be clinically obvious at birth, while others may only be detected later in life.
+For example, a neural tube defect is a congenital disability that is obvious at birth.
+In contrast, a heart defect, which is also present at birth, can go undiagnosed until patients are in their 20s or 30s.

 According to the Center for Disease Control, congenital disabilities are the leading cause of infant death in the United States, resulting in 20% of all infant deaths, many of which are from exposure to teratogens during pregnancy.
 Teratogens are substances or other factors that can cause congenital abnormalitiesvia a toxic effect on an embryo or fetus.

 Women exposed to various contaminants at targeted military bases need to understand better the association between their exposure and adverse pregnancy outcomes.
 According to the Agency for Toxic Substances and Diseases Registry, the following effects were seen in births of women exposed to dangerous chemicals on military bases: